 Marc Syz, Director.
 With over 18 years of investment experience, Mr. Syz is the co-founder and Managing Partner of Syz Capital and leads Syz Capital's direct investments and is a member of the firm's executive and investment committees.
 Prior to that, Mr. Syz was a Managing Director at ACE & Company, a global co-investment group, where he led the Asian, Hong Kong-based expansion for the group and managed several investment portfolios focusing on Europe and Asia.
-Mr. Syz has also previously worked as the Head of Capital Markets & Equity Sales at Union Bancaire Prive'e in Geneva and as a derivatives trader at Credit Suisse First Boston in the Structured Products division.
+Mr. Syz has also previously worked as the Head of Capital Markets & Equity Sales at Union Bancaire Privée in Geneva and as a derivatives trader at Credit Suisse First Boston in the Structured Products division.
 Mr. Syz has a broad expertise in capital markets, asset management and alternative investments across geographies and holds an Executive MBA from INSEAD.

 Susanna Lee, Director.
 Ms. Lee is a seasoned senior regional executive with leadership experience and front-line insight across different business segments in the payment industry.
 From 2017 to May 2023, Ms. Lee served as the Managing Director (Hong Kong and Taiwan) and the General Manager of Insurance Asia at American Express International, Inc. ("American Express"), where she had held multiple roles since 1987 across different Asia Pacific markets.
 From February 2014 to April 2023, Ms. Lee was the Chairperson of the board of directors of American Express TLS HK Limited, overseeing the operation of Travel & Lifestyle Services in Hong Kong.
 In her most recent roles at American Express, Ms. Lee was responsible for driving the revenue growth and market share for the company's consumer and commercial card business in both Hong Kong and Taiwan.
 Ms. Lee also led the development of American Express' insurance business in Asia.
-In her previous capacity, Ms. Lee has been actively promoting diversity and inclusion in Hong Kong throughout her career, by participating in internal and external business forums to share best practices on building diversity in the workplace.
+In her previous capacity, Ms. Lee and played a critical role in the strategic development of the company's merchant network and relationships in Hong Kong and Taiwan.
+In addition, Ms. Lee has been actively promoting diversity and inclusion in Hong Kong throughout her career, by participating in internal and external business forums to share best practices on building diversity in the workplace.
 Ms. Lee was the executive sponsor of the Women's Interest Network (WIN) of American Express Hong Kong, an employee initiative dedicated to gender equity and improving the work-life balance for working women and working mothers.